wazuh/wazuh-documentation/source/user-manual/capabilities/syscollector.rst

 .. versionadded:: 3.2.0

-The currently packages inventory of each Wazuh agent.
+The current packages inventory of each Wazuh agent.
 On Linux systems, retrieved packages can be `deb` or `rpm` types.

 +------------------+----------------------------------------+---------------------------------------------------+-------------------+
 | Field            | Description                            | Example                                           | Available         |